 Locations: Feltham (1971-1979), Southall (1979-1982), Hillingdon (1982) London (2021-22) Prague (2021) Medellín (2022) Falmouth (2021-22) & North West England

 The owner of the station and the driving force behind it was Nick Catford (DJ Mike Knight).
 Also well known on site (and to the DTI) was Brian Horne aka Abie Cohen, he was the most inventive when in court and regularly reduced the magistrate to tears of laughter with his unlikely reasons for being in close proximity to an illegal transmitter.
-On one occasion he explained that he was in the vicinity of Beddington sewerage works to collect daphnia for his OAP neighbours goldfish, the neighbour was duly called as a witness (Brian paid him £10 outside the court).
+On one occasion he explained that he was in the vicinity of Beddington sewerage works to collect daphnia for his OAP neighbours goldfish, the neighbour was duly called as a witness (Brian paid him £10 outside the court, this was a court case for City Sounds, a breakaway station from Radio Jackie, thanks to Bob Dunn via FB for this information).
 When asked why he had a VSWR meter on the dashboard of his car, he said that it was to tune the engine.
 Brian was also responsible for setting up the London Transmitter of Independent Radio (LTIR), this broadcast a different station every night of the week on VHF.
 FM broadcasting was somewhat new to pirates, previously only using AM.
 Brian became a respectable radio amateur G4NLB, sadly Brian died in 2017.
 Mike Knight now works on the revived Radio Jackie on 107.8MHz for the Kingston area, the format these days better reflects the original station and makes a refreshing change from most of the local commercial stations in the UK.
 Radio Jackie celebrated their 50th Birthday on March 19th 2019.

 Key DTI personnel at this time were Jim Crow, Victor Frisby, Eric Gotts, Brian Holder, Brian Williams and Stanley Smith.
 Jim was known for his leniency in dealing with pirates, and turned a blind eye on many occasions.
 When he raided the station Swinging Radio England in Shepperton he ignored the glowing valves of the medium wave transmitter and concentrated on a defunct ex-army No.19 Set which he agreed could not transmit.
 Gotts and Holder in particular were fond of their work and took almost sadistic pleasure in prosecuting pirates.
 They were so dedicated that they even tracked down pirates on Christmas Day, which was an unofficial amnesty day for pirates in London.

 Another key person on site was engineer Mike Barrington, in addition to running his own station Radio Free Atlantis, he was a DJ on Radio England 254.
 Mike was the first person to successfully prosecute the DTI (namely Eric Gotts) for assault.
 He went on to work for several years as a radio engineer and one time DJ for the offshore Radio Caroline, a DJ on Radio Sovereign and is currently (2020) the Head of Homeland Security on Roughs Tower.
-Roughs is unique among offshore ex-military forts, in that it lays outside of British territorial waters and is technically an independent island, known as the Principality of Sealand
+Roughs is unique among offshore ex-military forts, in that it did lay outside of British territorial waters when independence was declared, it is known as the Principality of Sealand

 The Flag of the Principality of Sealand